Chapter 9 The Business Cycle

 See 16) Stagflation and the Rise of Supply-Side Economics

-1. An increase in prices is measured by a price index such as the
+1. An increase in prices is measured by a price index

 2. The PPI measures the change in wholesale priced goods..